gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ---
 Each step is described in detail below.

-###Camera Calibration
+### Prerequisite: Camera Calibration

-Before processing an image, we need to account for lens distortion (i.e. fisheye effect from the camera).
+Before processing images, we need to account for lens distortion (i.e. fisheye effect) introduced by the camera.
 OpenCV includes utilities for determining a camera's calibration parameters, which quantify how the camera distorts images.
 Since all the images are taken with the same camera, we only need to do this once.

 cv2.calibrateCamera() calculates calibration parameters given a set of 3D points in world space and their corresponding 2D locations in the image.
 We use a chessboard pattern photographed from several angles to generate input as follows:
 * 2D image points are detected by cv2.findChessboardCorners().